Pursuing Social Security Disability Claims Over Age 50

 We meet many people throughout southeast Michigan who worked hard for decades and never anticipated a need to apply for Social Security disability benefits.
 Unfortunately, many plans are changed by events such as sustaining a life-changing back injury, suffering a stroke or the onset of a debilitating mental impairment.

 Although obtaining Social Security disability benefits is never easy or automatic, the criteria for determining “total disability” from work are different for over-age-50 applicants than for younger people.
 In fact, the burden of proof is further reduced at age 55 and 60.
-For guidance on your application or representation targeting a successful appeal of your denied benefits claim, please call Babut Law Offices, PLLC, at 517-768-0187.
+For guidance on your application or representation targeting a successful appeal of your denied benefits claim, please call William C Babut PC, at (517) 768-0187.

 We strive to consistently offer counsel in our clients’ overall best interests, spelling out the obstacles and decision points we see based on many years’ experience with Social Security Disability cases.
 This counsel is informed by our deep experience and knowledge that: